apache/spark/docs/structured-streaming-kafka-integration.md

   .option("topic", "topic1")
   .save()

-// Write key-value data from a DataFrame to Kafka using a topic specified in the data df.selectExpr("topic", "CAST(key AS STRING)", "CAST(value AS STRING)") .write
+// Write key-value data from a DataFrame to Kafka using the topic specified in the data df.selectExpr("topic", "CAST(key AS STRING)", "CAST(value AS STRING)") .write
   .format("kafka")
   .option("kafka.bootstrap.servers", "host1:port1,host2:port2")
+  .save()

+// Write key-value data from a DataFrame to Kafka using the topic specified in the path option df.selectExpr("CAST(key AS STRING)", "CAST(value AS STRING)") .write
+  .format("kafka")
+  .option("kafka.bootstrap.servers", "host1:port1,host2:port2")
+  .option("topic", "topic1")
   .save()

 {% endhighlight %}